- Chart

 ETF Overview

-The ProShares S&P 500u00ae ex-Technology ETF (XTCH) seeks to provide investment results that correspond to the performance of the S&P 500 ex-Technology Sector Index.
-This index is designed to track the performance of S&P 500 companies excluding those in the Information Technology sector.
-The ETF aims to offer investors exposure to a diversified basket of large-cap U.S. stocks across various industries, excluding the significant weighting typically found in technology.
-Its investment strategy is to replicate the performance of its underlying index through a portfolio of equity securities.
+The ProShares S&P 500u00ae ex-Technology ETF (SPXT) seeks to provide investment results that correspond to the performance of the S&P 500u00ae ex-Energy Index.
+This index is designed to track the performance of large-capitalization U.S. equity markets, excluding the energy sector.
+The ETF employs a passive investment strategy, aiming to replicate the performance of its underlying index.

-ProShares is a well-established ETF provider known for its diverse range of thematic, leveraged, inverse, and traditional index-based ETFs.
-They have a significant presence in the ETF market with a strong reputation for product innovation and operational reliability.
+ProShares is a well-established issuer of ETFs, known for its diverse range of specialized and thematic ETFs.
+They have a significant presence in the ETF market with a reputation for providing transparent and accessible investment products.

 Investment Objective

-The primary investment goal of the ProShares S&P 500u00ae ex-Technology ETF is to provide investors with returns that closely track the performance of the S&P 500 ex-Technology Sector Index.
-This objective aims to give investors broad exposure to the U.S. large-cap equity market while specifically excluding the technology sector.
+The primary investment goal of the ProShares S&P 500u00ae ex-Technology ETF is to provide investors with exposure to the performance of large-cap U.S. equities, specifically excluding companies classified within the energy sector.

 Investment Approach and Strategy